srigi/dotfiles-old-/README.md

 # srigi's dotfiles

+---
+**Deprecated!**

+This repository is read-only now.
+I ditched the idea of both BASH & ZSH configured together with classic git repo.
+Also I'm ditching Oh-my-zsh.

+---

 is a collection of configuration files & command-line tools to setup *NIX system the way I like it.
 Example my ZSH prompt:

 ![a](http://img.srigi.sk/prompt.new.png)